Deblending the MIGHTEE-COSMOS survey with XID+: The resolved radio source counts to $S_{1.4}\approx 5\mu$Jy: Deblending Validation with Simulations

 To mimic the asymmetric structures observed in real radio surveys (e.g., \citealt{Laing2002}), we implement a bending model where each side of the AGN is assigned randomized parameters for an angular offset, a shear, and a positional shift.
 The distributions from which these random values are drawn are different for FRI and FRII sources, allowing for the larger, more distorted morphologies characteristic of FRI jets.
 The final model components are then: a compact Gaussian core; composite jets made of a central, straight exponential profile and two outer bent exponential profiles; and lobes modeled as either diffuse Gaussians (for FRIs) or sharper Moffat profiles to represent hotspots (for FRIIs), reflecting the different termination shocks in the two classes (e.g., \citealt{Hardcastle2020}).
 Each component's final position and orientation are determined by the bending model, ensuring a morphologically diverse and realistic AGN population.
 Figure \ref{fig:sim_morphologies} demonstrates the morphological complexity incorporated into our simulations.
 The top row displays FRI sources, characterized by their core-dominated, bent-jet structures, while the bottom row shows FRII sources with distinct hotspots and lobes.
-While these parametric models do not capture the full physical evolution inherent in hydrodynamic simulations \citep[e.g.,][]{Giri2024}, they successfully reproduce the structural diversity, such as bent jets and asymmetric lobes, required to challenge the deblending algorithm.
-This level of realism is sufficient to quantify the impact of non-point-source emission on XID+ flux recovery. \end{itemize}
+While these parametric models do not capture the full physical evolution inherent in hydrodynamic simulations \citep[e.g.,][]{Giri2024} \rev{or the full morphological diversity revealed by the sensitivity of MeerKAT, this level of realism is sufficient for our purposes.
+The brightest, most complex sources are masked in our analysis, meaning XID+ is primarily tasked with deblending the fainter, likely to be more compact population, which is well-represented by our simulation.} \end{itemize}